 Your model does not include a battery or charger.
 One NiMH or LiPo battery equipped with a Traxxas High-Current Connector is required.
-Traxxas Power Cell iD batteries are strongly recommended for maximum performance.
+Traxxas Power Cell iD batteries are strongly recommended for maximum performance and safer charging.
 The following chart lists all the available Power Cell batteries for your model: